gitbits/git-cp/README.md

 * git-cp - a convenient only subcommand for git that does cp(1) and git-add(1)

-* git-touch - git-add new empty files
+* git-touch - git-add new empty files with automatic directory creation

 Usage
 -----